ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 used to set a threshold value size for compression edge index cache payload

 off.
-Setting the option to a lower value (i.e. 100
+Setting the option to a lower value (i.e. 100) turns on the

 compression for any payloads whose size exceeds this value.